ArpNetworking/metrics-client-java/README.md

 --------

 Prerequisites:
-* [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (Or Invoke with JDKW)
+* _None_

 Building:

-    metrics-client-java> ./mvnw verify
+    metrics-client-java> ./jdk-wrapper.sh ./mvnw verify

 To use the local version you must first install it locally:

-    metrics-client-java> ./mvnw install
+    metrics-client-java> ./jdk-wrapper.sh ./mvnw install

 You can determine the version of the local build from the pom file.
 Using the local version is intended only for testing or development.

 You may also need to add the local repository to your build in order to pick-up the local version: